7 things to know about Lebanon's parliament elections

 BEIRUT (AP) — It's Lebanon's unique form of democracy.

 Almost everyone in the country complains about it.
-The same political dynasties dominating year after year, and politicians work for their sect, or their own families.
-No one has repaired an electricity system that's been decrepit for decades or organized the proper collection of garbage because of business feuds.
+The same political dynasties dominating year after year, whether in government or parliament.
+Politicians work for their sect, or their own families.
+None managing to repair an electricity system that's been decrepit for decades or organize the proper collection of garbage because of business feuds among the political elite.

 It's also a tough system to change.

-Each community fears losing power or patronage.
-After the 1975-1990 civil war, the balance between Shiites, Sunnis and Christians — the main sects among 18 official ones — preserves a stability that always seems on the verge of collapse, but, for the past decade at least, has not.
+No one wants their community shortchanged, either of power or patronage.
+After the bitter 1975-1990 civil war, the balance between Shiites, Sunnis and Christians— the main sects among 18 official ones — preserves a stability that always seems on the verge of collapse, but, for the past decade at least, has not.

-Here are seven things to know about the system ahead of Sunday's parliamentary elections.
+With 3.6 million registered voters expected to vote in parliament elections Sunday, here are seven things to know about the system.

-It's the first time the Lebanese are voting for a parliament in nine years and the first election held since the outbreak of the Syrian war in 2011.
-The vote has been postponed a number of times over concerns it would ignite tensions among Lebanon's sects, already heightened by that war.
+It's the first time the Lebanese are voting for a parliament in nine years.
+It is also the first time elections are being held since neighboring Syria's war began in 2011.
+The vote has been postponed a number of times over security concerns it would ignite tensions among Lebanon's sects, already heightened by that war.

+Lawmakers have haggled over election reform for years, finally passing a new law last summer to replace one in place since 1960.

 COMPLICATED LAW

-The new election law is so complex that some say they would rather stay at home because they can't figure out how their vote will be computed.
+The new election law is so complex that many have quipped they would rather stay at home because they can't figure out how their vote will be computed.

 The law implements a proportional system that awards seats by the share of vote received, instead of the former winner-takes-all system in each district.
 It reduces the number of electoral constituencies from 23 to 15, and allows voters to choose both an electoral list and a preferred candidate from that list.

-In theory, it should allow candidates beyond traditional power players to win seats.
+In theory, it should allow candidates beyond traditional power players to win a seat in parliament.
 But it also preserves the sectarian divvying-up of seats in different districts; Muslims and Christians each get around half, and smaller communities the remainder.

 THE ELEPHANT IN THE ROOM